Grants at Mount Mary

-100% of undergraduate students at Mount Mary University receive financial aid.
-A grant is a form of gift aid for undergraduate and graduate students that you do not need to repay, if the enrollment period (semester) for which it was awarded is completed.
+A grant is a form of gift aid that you do not need to repay as long as you complete the term for which it was given.

-Grants can come from the federal and/or state governments or Mount Mary University awards some institutional grants that are contingent upon full-time enrollment.
-Amounts of grants are subject to change each year, depending upon availability of funds.
+Grants can come from the federal and/or state governments or Mount Mary University and are based on FAFSA information and other eligibility requirements.
+Amounts of grants are subject to change each year, depending upon availability of funds and eligibility.

 To apply for grants, you must complete the Free Application for Federal Student Aid (FAFSA) and demonstrate need (as determined by the FAFSA).
 Other federal and/or state requirements may apply.
 Learn more about how to apply for financial aid.